GovTechSG/techpass-user-docs/docs/techpass-account-types.md

 # TechPass account types

-There are two types of TechPass accounts and the account type provisioned depends on your organisational email address.
+There are two types of TechPass accounts.

 - Public officer account
 - Vendor account

-If your organisational email address :
+The account type provisioned depends on your organisational email address.
+If your organisational email address:

 | Belongs to the domain | format is  | TechPass account | TechPass ID
 |:-------------:| :-------------:| :-------------:| :-------------:|